murchandamus/bips/bip-update-process.md

 ## What is a BIP?

-BIPs cover the range of interests of the Bitcoin community.
+BIPs cover the range of interests of the bitcoin community.
 The main topic is technology that supports the bitcoin currency.
 Most BIPs provide a concise, self-contained, technical description of one new concept, feature, or standard.
 Some BIPs describe processes, implementation guidelines, best practices, incident reports (e.g.
-[BIP 50](bip-0050.mediawiki)), or other information relevant to the Bitcoin community.
-However, any topics related to the Bitcoin protocol, Bitcoin’s peer-to-peer network, and Bitcoin client software may be acceptable.
+[BIP 50](bip-0050.mediawiki)), or other information relevant to the bitcoin community.
+However, any topics related to the bitcoin protocol, bitcoin’s peer-to-peer network, and bitcoin client software may be acceptable.

 BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into implementations.
 Each BIP is primarily owned by its authors and represents the authors’ opinion or recommendation.
-The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance the adoption of their proposal within the Bitcoin community.
+The authors are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance the adoption of their proposal within the bitcoin community.
 BIPs may be submitted by anyone.

 ### What is the significance of BIPs?

-BIPs do not define what Bitcoin is: individual BIPs do not represent Bitcoin community consensus or a general recommendation for implementation.
-A BIP represents a personal recommendation by the BIP author to the Bitcoin community.
+BIPs do not define what bitcoin is: individual BIPs do not represent bitcoin community consensus or a general recommendation for implementation.
+A BIP represents a personal recommendation by the BIP author to the bitcoin community.
 Some BIPs may never be adopted.
-Some BIPs may be adopted by one or more Bitcoin clients or other related software.
-Some may even end up changing the consensus rules that the Bitcoin ecosystem jointly enforces.
+Some BIPs may be adopted by one or more bitcoin clients or other related software.
+Some may even end up changing the consensus rules that the bitcoin ecosystem jointly enforces.

 ### What is the scope of the BIPs repository?

 The BIPs repository is focused on information and technologies that aim to support and expand the utility of the bitcoin currency.
-Related topics that are of interest to the Bitcoin community may be acceptable.
-Proposals that are in direct contradiction to this mission, e.g. by undermining fungibility, facilitating unrelated protocols, using Bitcoin for data storage, or hobbling mining decentralization, may be considered out-of-scope.
+Related topics that are of interest to the bitcoin community may be acceptable.
+Proposals that are in direct contradiction to this mission, e.g. by undermining fungibility, facilitating unrelated protocols, using bitcoin for data storage, or hobbling mining decentralization, may be considered out-of-scope.

 ## BIP format and structure